-With that being said, here are the two types of pubic fat reduction surgery that available:
+With that being said, so you know what’s involved, here are the two types of pubic fat reduction surgery that available:

 Most people have heard the word ‘liposuction’ before to describe weight loss surgery, but the specifics are rarely described (or well known).

-During liposuction, an incision is made into a region of your body and a suction tube is inserted.
-Fat is then removed through a vacuum.
+In liposuction, an incision is made into a region of your body and a suction tube is inserted; fat is then removed through the vacuum.

 The procedure is also used to tighten inner muscles for a smaller and leaner groin area.

 Usually, this is a follow up to a tummy tuck, but it can be done individually as well.

 However, the procedure may cost you anything between $5,500 and $7,500.